barrel/barrel-dev-best-practices/tools/toolbelt.md

 # Useful Tools for Web Development

+## Local Environment
+- [Docker](https://www.docker.com/) - an infrastructure tool that leverages containers to build contained units of services in a single stack.
+- [Lando](https://lando.dev/) - a wrapper for Docker with recipies for LAMP, MEAN, Pantheon, Drupal, WordPress, etc.

 ## Security
 - [SSL Test](https://www.ssllabs.com/ssltest/) - SSL test to make sure certificates are in order.
 - [Sucuri](https://sitecheck.sucuri.net/) - General scan, mostly promotes their plugin.